nichtich/rhythm-patterns/README.md

+# Rhythm patterns

+## Rhythms

-Rhythms can be described with:
+Each rhythms can be described with:

 - a `name`
 - multiple `alias`
 - a corresponding Wikidata Q-identifier
-- a description in Markdown syntax
+- a textual description in Markdown syntax

-The description may reference other rhythms with this syntax: `` `|x-xx|` ``.
+The textual description may reference other rhythms with this syntax: `` `|x-xx|` ``.